Protein Banana Bread

 Arman’s recipe tips

 - If your banana bread browns too quickly, cover the top with tin foil after 15-20 minutes.
-This might not happen to you; it all depends on the brand of protein powder and how your oven bakes things.
+This might not happen to you; it depends on the brand of protein powder and how your oven bakes.
+My oven doesn’t need it, but my sister, parents, and tons of my friends who regularly bake this do.

 - Make banana protein muffins.
-Simply bake it in muffin liners and reduce the cooking time to 18 minutes.
+Bake it in muffin liners and reduce the cooking time to 18 minutes.

 - Feel free to fold through fun mix-ins to change up the texture.
 Try walnuts, pecans, dark chocolate chips, peanut butter, nut butter, white chocolate chips, or even dried fruit.